luongj/trucka-tracka/README.md

 *There are limits to evaluating things as point objects as the crow flies.
 Bounding boxes are probably more valuable in this scenario.*

-- Multiple truck locations are not counted for the truck being evaluated, but multiple truck locations *ARE* being calculated for *other* trucks
+- Multiple truck locations are not counted for the truck being evaluated, but multiple truck locations *ARE* being calculated for *other* trucks.
-- Not much in the way of data validation
+- Not much in the way of data validation.